getcanoe/canoed/README.md

-# RaiWd
+# Canoed
-RaiW is a backend for the RaiW RaiBlocks wallet.
+Canoed is a backend for the Canoe RaiBlocks wallet.
 It uses a rai_node and creates a middle layer for filtering out RPC calls and holding external state.

 ## Installing Nim
-RaiWd is written in Nim, a modern high performance language that produces small and fast binaries by compiling via C. We first need to install Nim.
+Canoed is written in Nim, a modern high performance language that produces small and fast binaries by compiling via C. We first need to install Nim.

 ### Linux
 For **regular Linux** you can install Nim the easiest using [choosenim](https://github.com/dom96/choosenim):